wraithgar/electricfence/README.md

 "But Gar," you say, "hapi already has directory and file handlers!"

-Yes, but if your server already has a a catchall route such as:
+Yes, but if your server already has a catchall route such as:

 ```javascript
 server.route({